Credit to Hack_Guy for original Linked metagame. Programmed by Kris, Slayer95, MacChaeger.

 - Protecting while attacking or setting up is uncompetitive, even with priority being reduced.

-- Super Fang, Nature's Madness (in gen 7 and upcoming DLC), Seismic Toss, Night Shade
+- Super Fang, Nature's Madness, Seismic Toss, Night Shade

 - A combination of these 2HKOes essentially the entire metagame and is spammable.
 Even if paired with normal BP-based moves, they are overpowered in a link.